Saint Francis Receiving the Stigmata (Titian)

-Saint Francis Receiving the Stigmata is an oil on canvas painting by Titian, now in the Museo regionale Agostino Pepoli in Trapani, Sicily.
-Its treatment of colour has led some to date it to the 1530s or 1550s, but the usual dating is c.1525.
+Saint Francis Receiving the Stigmata is an oil on canvas painting by Titian, now in the Museo regionale Agostino Pepoli in Trapani.
+Its treatment of colour has led some to date it to the 1530s or 1550s, but the usual dating is c.
+1525.

 The work was misattributed to Vincenzo da Pavia until 1946, when Roberto Longhi restored the attribution to Titian, now followed by the majority of art historians and confirmed by a 1953-1954 restoration which revealed Titian's signature.
 Its style is thought to be similar to his lost The Assassination of Saint Peter Martyr.